Edward Parry (Royal Navy officer, born 1790)

 Sir William Edward Parry (19 December 1790 – 8 July 1855) was a Royal Navy officer and explorer best known for his 1819–1820 expedition through the Parry Channel, probably the most successful in the long quest for the Northwest Passage, until it was finally negotiated by Roald Amundsen in 1906.
 In 1827, Parry attempted one of the earliest expeditions to the North Pole.
 He reached 82° 45' N, setting a record for human exploration Farthest North that stood for nearly five decades before being surpassed at 83° 20' N by Albert Hastings Markham in 1875.

 Early life

 Parry was born in Bath, Somerset, the son of Caleb Hillier Parry and Sarah Rigby.
 He was educated at King Edward's School.

 At the age of thirteen he joined the flagship of Admiral Sir William Cornwallis in the Channel fleet as a first-class volunteer, in 1806 became a midshipman, and in 1810 received promotion to the rank of lieutenant in the frigate Alexander, which spent the next three years in the protection of the Spitsbergen whale fishery.

-Parry took advantage of this opportunity for the study and practice of astronomical observations in northern latitudes, and afterwards published the results of his studies in a small volume on Nautical Astronomy by Night.
-From 1813 to 1817 he served on the North American Station.
+Parry took advantage of this opportunity to study and practice astronomical observations in northern latitudes, and later published the results of his studies in a small volume titled Nautical Astronomy by Night.
+From 1813 to 1817, he served on the North American Station.
+He received the Naval General Service Medal with the Boat Service Clasp for his part in leading the destruction of twenty-seven American privateering vessels in the Connecticut River at Essex, Connecticut, on 8 April 1814, during the War of 1812.